sarahgoodwin93/wild-swim-scotland/README.md

 I wanted to encorporate star ratings in the review section of the site so this page was used to learn about star ratings in Django.
 This has been kept in for future implimentation

 - [Django Validators](https://studygyaan.com/django/how-to-implement-validators-in-django-models?utm_content=cmp-true 'how to use django validators')
+How to use Django validators for the swim difficulity feature

 - [BuyBytes Youtube video on Validators](https://www.youtube.com/watch?v=1x0Zdukpjrs 'BugBytes youtube on Django ORM - Model Field Validators')
 To add a 'swim difficulty' to the SwimPost model I used django validators and the above two sources were used to gain that understanding.